Nieto-/AnamorphosisMadeEasy/README.md

 Anamorphosis Made Easy (AME) is a (soon to be) collection of simple utilities for making specular anamorphic art.

 The primary goal of the AME project is to provide an easy way for people to make their own anamorphic art.
-The second goal is to provide more advanced options for rendering and setting of physical parameters, such as preserving transparency, setting the mirror dimensions, vantage point, DPI, as well as use of interpolating points to smooth extreme edges of cylindrical transformations.
+The second goal is to provide more advanced options for rendering and setting of physical parameters, such as preserving transparency, specifying the mirror dimensions, vantage point, and DPI.

 -------------------------------------------------------------------------------------------------